 Cilantro and coriander are different parts of the same plant.

 Cilantro, Coriandrum sativum, usually refers to the leaves of the plant, which are used as an herb.
 This describes the vegetative stage of the plant’s life cycle.

 Coriander refers to the seeds, which are typically ground and used as a spice.
 This happens after the plant flowers and develops seeds.

 Here’s the difference between an herb and a spice.

 - Plant cilantro in the spring after the last frost date or in the fall.
 In the Southwestern US, a fall planting may last through spring until the weather heats up again.

 - Do not grow in summer heat as the plants will bolt (such that it will be past harvesting).
 The leaves that grow on bolted plants tend to be bitter in flavor.

-- it is best to chose a sunny site that will allow cilantro to self-seed as it is ought to do.
+- It is best to choose a sunny site that will allow cilantro to self-seed as it is ought to do.
 Plant in an herb garden or the corner of a vegetable garden.
 When the weather gets warm, the plant will quickly finish its life cycle and send up a long stalk which will produce blossoms and later seeds.
 Little plants will sprout during the season and the next spring.